itforgeuk/Script-Actions/README.md

 **You can build, sell, load and execute scripts from public or private repositories.**

 ## Security
 We use Kubernetes.
-Each execution environment, is dedicated with isolated storage, hardware and networking resources.
+Each execution environment is dedicated with isolated storage, hardware and networking resources.
 The networking allows outbound traffic but inbound traffic is blocked.
 Following the best practices, we are not storing credentials, API keys or other secrets.
 This information is injected on-demand in the temporary execution environment which is destroyed after the execution.